 New Seed (New Wallet)

 Choose New Wallet to generate 24 words using the BIP39 word list.

 Once you've written them all down, press OK to continue to the quiz.
 The Coldcard will ask you what each word is, in random order.
 We do this to verify your backup is correct.
-If at any point, you are unsure of a word, please may see them again by pressing OK.
+If at any point, you are unsure of a word, you may see them again by pressing OK.

 If you complete the quiz successfully, your new Coldcard is ready to be used.

 From this menu, you can import seed words generated on another system.
 Choose the number of words: 24, 18 or 12 words and the following menus will allow you to drill down to appropriate BIP39 word (English only).

 Alternatively, you can import a backup file from another Coldcard.
 You will need the backup file (7z) on the MicroSD card, and you must enter a 12-word password that was provided at the time the backup was created.

 To import an XPRV, you must provide a cleartext file on MicroSD

 with a BIP32 base58-serialized extended master private key.
 It